Darwish-md/TryHackMe/Windows-Forensics-2.md

 - The exFAT file system supports a cluster size of 4KB to 32MB.
 It has a maximum file size and a maximum volume size of 128PB (Petabytes).
 - It also reduces some of the overheads of the FAT file system to make it lighter and more efficient.
 - It can have a maximum of 2,796,202 files per directory.

+### NTFS (New Technology File System)
+it offers little more in terms of security, reliability, and recovery capabilities.
+It also has certain limitations when it comes to file and volume sizes.

+#### NTFS Features:
+- ***Journaling***: NTFS incorporates journaling to log metadata changes, aiding system recovery from crashes or data movements.
+This log, stored in $LOGFILE within the volume's root directory, defines NTFS as a journaling file system.
+- ***Access Controls***: NTFS implements access controls, assigning ownership and permissions for files/directories to individual users.
+- ***Volume Shadow Copies***: This feature tracks file changes, enabling users to restore previous file versions for recovery or system restoration purposes.
+However, in recent ransomware attacks, perpetrators delete shadow copies to hinder victim data recovery.
+- ***Alternate Data Streams***: ADS permit files to contain multiple data streams within a single file.
+While browsers like Internet Explorer utilize ADS for identifying internet-downloaded files, malware exploits this feature to conceal code within files for covert operations.

+#### Master File Table
+ NTFS file system data is organized in the Master File Table.
+From a forensics point of view, the following are some of the critical files in the MFT:
+ - $MFT: the first record in the volume.
+The Volume Boot Record (VBR) points to the cluster where it is located. $MFT stores information about the clusters where all other objects present on the volume are located.
+This file contains a directory of all the files present on the volume.
+ - $LOGFILE: stores the transactional logging of the file system.
+It helps maintain the integrity of the file system in the event of a crash.
+ - $UsnJrnl: stands for the Update Sequence Number (USN) Journal.
+It is present in the $Extend record.
+It contains information about all the files that were changed in the file system and the reason for the change.
+It is also called the change journal.

+#### MFT Explorer is one of Eric Zimmerman's tools used to explore MFT files.